MBoemo/intro-machine-learning/docs/03-clustering.md

 noisy_moons <- read.csv("data/example_clusters/noisy_moons.csv", header=F)
 ```
 -->
-The clusters that DBSCAN found in the noisy moons data set are shown in figure \@ref(fig:noisyMoonsDBSCANscatter).
+The clusters that DBSCAN found in the noisy moons data set were presented earlier.

 Let's repeat clustering, because the original result is no longer in memory.